IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 ## What excites you most these days?

 Trained as a graphic designer, and enjoying a career as a frontend web developer, it’s where these two disciplines intersect that I find most interesting.
-It was this that inspired <a class="link link--special" href="https://24ways.org/2015/beyond-the-style-guide/" target="_blank" rel="noopener">my recent article on 24 ways</a>.
+It was this that inspired <a class="link link--special" href="https://24ways.org/2015/beyond-the-style-guide/" target="_blank" rel="noopener noreferrer">my recent article on 24 ways</a>.

 ## What is the most important thing you’ve learned?

 Not sure if I’ve entirely learned this lesson, but one of my favourite pieces of advice is from Jason Fried.
-When wanting to give your opinion on something, <a class="link link--special" href="https://signalvnoise.com/posts/3124-give-it-five-minutes" target="_blank" rel="noopener">give it five minutes</a>.
+When wanting to give your opinion on something, <a class="link link--special" href="https://signalvnoise.com/posts/3124-give-it-five-minutes" target="_blank" rel="noopener noreferrer">give it five minutes</a>.

 ## Do you have any favourite books, videos, or resources that you could share with the readers?

-I find the <a class="link link--special" href="https://adactio.com/links/" target="_blank" rel="noopener">links posted by Jeremy Keith</a> to be a useful means of keeping up-to-date with the goings on in frontend development.
-As to design, while I don’t do that much identity design myself, <a class="link link--special" href="http://www.underconsideration.com/brandnew/" target="_blank" rel="noopener">Brand New</a> remains one of my favourite blogs.
+I find the <a class="link link--special" href="https://adactio.com/links/" target="_blank" rel="noopener noreferrer">links posted by Jeremy Keith</a> to be a useful means of keeping up-to-date with the goings on in frontend development.
+As to design, while I don’t do that much identity design myself, <a class="link link--special" href="http://www.underconsideration.com/brandnew/" target="_blank" rel="noopener noreferrer">Brand New</a> remains one of my favourite blogs.

 ## Do you have any advice for new developers just starting their career journey?